confluentinc/examples/clients/docs/kafkacat.rst

 kafkacat
 ========

-In this tutorial, you will run a kafkacat client application that produces messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will run a |kcat| client application that produces messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst